 Enhancing the Private Sector: Two Teams Collaborate for a Common Goal

-said that due to his partnership with the his small agribusiness in Nepal is “renowned” for selling quality bio-pesticides, insect traps, and other Integrated Pest Management (IPM) solutions.
-Regmi’s business is not the only one. – now, the team is shifting their focus to multiplying the number of businesses that sell them.
+Samir Regmi said that due to his partnership with the Feed the Future Innovation Lab for Integrated Pest Management, his small agribusiness in Nepal is “renowned” for selling quality bio-pesticides, insect traps, and other Integrated Pest Management (IPM) solutions.
+Regmi’s business is not the only one.
+By instituting supply chains that increase farmer access, the IPM Innovation Lab has long-worked to catalyze the sale of IPM products in the developing world – now, the team is shifting their focus to multiplying the number of businesses that sell them.

 While unregulated pesticide use is prevalent in developing countries, and can lead to a host of human and environmental concerns, obstacles stand in the way of obtaining alternate solutions.
 In Cambodia, where the IPM Innovation Lab manages two development projects, nearly 100 percent of IPM products are imported from other countries, impeding quality control and regulation.
 Further, the horticulture sector in general is underdeveloped, with half of the country’s vegetables imported from elsewhere.